barbarer/py4e-int/_sources/lists/MixedupCode.rst

 .. activecode::  str-listMixed_Odd-ac

     Finish the code below to create a definition countOdd that takes in a list as its argument and returns how many odd numbers are in the list.
+For example, if "lst" is [7,3,2,4,0], then the returned result should be "2".

     ~~~~
     def countOdd(lst):